Welcome to the Department of Allied Health, Nursing Division:

 You must apply to Bay College and to the Nursing Program by April 1, 2016, to be awarded a seat in the LPN & ADN classes, Fall 2016.
 This process happens in a set of steps provided to your Bay College email.
 Emails for 2016 will be sent during Fall semester.

-The Department of Allied Health offers courses in health, nursing and physical education.
+The Department of Allied Health offers courses in health, nursing, emt and paramedic.

 The field of healthcare involves providing a variety of services to the general population in a variety of settings from the Public Health Department to the Hospital.
 Specific services provided are directly related to the educational preparation, certification and/or licensure of the individual.
 These services may include assisting the elderly client with activities of daily living such as laundry, bathing and cooking in their home, to providing extensive care to the client in the intensive care unit of a hospital.
 Additionally, healthcare providers may choose to practice in a specialty area with a specific population focus that may range from the neonate to the geriatric, from wellness to hospice or may focus on specific areas of practice related to body systems such as mental health, cardiology, oncology, nephrology, etc.